matthewpalmer/json-tape/README.md

 # node-command-player

-Replays a command log on an initial state.
+Executes a series of commands on an initial state.

 ## Getting Started